eternaldensity/Sandcastle-Builder/README.md

 ### 1.77
 - I was checking the Panther Salve toggle value incorrectly
+- Fixed Double or Nothing not apearing: forgot to round random number

 ### 1.76
 - Don't lose ninja stealth if it's already 0 (and thus ignore forgiveness)